Park History

 Visitors

-The Park is one of the top five tourist and visitor destinations in Southern California, with approximately four million visitors each year.
+The Park is one of the top five tourist and visitor destinations in Southern California, with approximately eight million visitors each year.